Fly Fishing the Grand River with Mikey Metcalfe

 Fly Fishing 01

 I first met Mikey on the banks of a southern Ontario river in the spring of 2013, through the recommendation of a mutual friend.
-It was the opening week for trout and he had invited us to fish some of his home waters.
-We were on the hunt for the post-spawn steelhead which southern Ontario is famous for.
+It was the opening week for trout, and he had invited us to fish some of his home waters.
+We were on the hunt for the post-spawn steelhead, which southern Ontario is famous for.
 During the trip, we became fast friends, and we still fish together today.

 Fish in Net

 Back then, Mikey was not a professional guide, just a keen and skilful fly fisher.
-He worked for a multi-national company which made huge demands on what should have been free time—keeping him away from the river which he loved.
+He worked for a multi-national company, which made huge demands on what should have been free time, keeping him away from the river, which he loved.
 Eventually, he accepted that he had to make a change.
 After a number of consultations with friends and family, he made the decision to leave the corporate world and follow his passions.
 He took the plunge and, after qualifying as a certified fly-casting instructor with the Federation of Fly Fishers, became a full-time professional fly-fishing guide.

 Fly Fishing 02

-Mikey’s new office is the Grand River and its tributaries around Fergus, Ontario.
+Mikey’s new office is on the Grand River and its tributaries around Fergus, Ontario.
 The wonderful thing about this place that Mike has chosen to guide is that there are fly-fishing opportunities for both warm and cold water species throughout the year.
-Not only has he been fishing the area for years so he knows the fishery inside out, but he is also a very accomplished technical dry fly fisher for trout, as well as an expert on effective techniques for smallmouth bass and steelhead.
+Not only has he been fishing the area for years, so he knows the fishery inside out, but he is also a very accomplished technical dry fly fisher for trout, as well as an expert on effective techniques for smallmouth bass and steelhead.
 Both fall and spring seasons quiver in his presence.
 Whatever his clients’ level of expertise, Mikey is accomplished in catering to them.

 Catch